Australian Horse Racing Classes Explained

 Understanding horse racing classes is crucial for Aussie punters as it helps them to determine a horse’s chance of winning a race.
 Horses that compete in higher classes are usually more talented and experienced, making it harder for horses in lower classes to beat them.
 Therefore, punters usually are wary of horses moving up a class and vice versa (horses being demoted a class).

 For example, if a Class 1 horse is racing against a Group 1 horse, it is highly unlikely that the Class 1 horse will win.
 The Group 1 horse is likely to be more experienced, have better form, and be carrying less weight than the Class 1 horse.
-However, if two horses in the same class are racing against each other, the race is likely to be more competitive, and the outcome is harder to predict.
+However, if two horses in the same class are racing against each other, the race will likely be more competitive, and the outcome is harder to predict.

 Factors that Determine Racing Classes